MIC-DKFZ/patchly/README.md

 Patchly is a grid sampler for N-dimensional images enabling inference and other processing steps on extremely large images.
 Especially for 3D images, it has been proven successfully to inference large images patch-wise in a sliding-window approach.
 Patchly does just that with a very simple interface to sample and aggregate images.

+The main functionalities of Patchly consist of a Sampler, which samples patches from an image based on a grid, and an Aggregator, which assembles the patches back into the shape of the original image.
+There is a multitude of libraries providing similar functionality already.
+However, they tend to work only for a limited number of usage scenarios before becoming unusable.

+Patchly is the first library providing an advanced set of features for users working with sophisticated image processing pipelines requiring patch-based processing.

+A complete overview of how the Sampler and Aggregator work and an in-depth explanation of the features can be found [here](OVERVIEW.md).

-## Features
+## Feature Summary

-Patchly supports:
+Patchly provides the following advanced features:
-- N-dimensional images (1D, 2D, 3D, ...)
+- N-dimensional image handling (1D, 2D, 3D, ...)
-- Sampling and aggregation of images
+- Multiple border-handling strategies
-- Any array-like images (Numpy, Tensor, Zarr, Dask, ...)
+- Support for any array-like images (Numpy, Tensor, Zarr, Dask, ...)
-- Memory-mapped images
+- Memory-mapped image support
-- Patch overlap (here referred to as patch offset)
+- Patch overlap
-- All numpy padding techniques
+- ~~Numpy padding techniques~~
-- Images with non-spatial dimensions (color dimension, batch dimension, etc)
+- Support for images with non-spatial dimensions (color dimension, batch dimension, ...)
-- Chunk sampling to minimize memory consumption
+- Chunk aggregation to minimize memory consumption

 ## Installation